 Rates by driving record

-Both State Farm and Amica increase premiums when incidents occur.
+Both State Farm and Amica, like most insurance companies, increase premiums when incidents occur, due to drivers presenting a higher risk of a claim.
 The biggest increase is seen with a DUI conviction, where annual premiums more than double in some cases.

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|